-Avoid shiny clothing.
-Also note that jewellery, glasses and reflective surfaces on props can appear greenish looking once keyed, and this can be extremely challenging to fix in the edit suite.
+- Avoid shiny clothing.
+Also note that jewelry, glasses and reflective surfaces on props can appear greenish looking once keyed, and this can be extremely challenging to fix in the edit suite.

 Minimize your Movement

-Also, changing your focal length midway through a shoot can also affect the outcome of your key.
-My suggestion is to lock-down your setup so that neither you or your background move around until you become more skilled at green screening, or want to move into high end advanced type production i.e. CGI, motion controlled cameras etc.
+- Also, changing your focal length midway through a shoot can also affect the outcome of your key.
+Instead, I recommend that you lock-down your setup so that neither you or your background moves around until you become more skilled at green screening.

 Screens and Equipment